HITS-AIN/GPCC.jl/README.md

 ## ▶ How to simulate data

-Method `simulatedata` can be used to simulate data in 2 arbitrary (non-physical) bands:
+Method `simulatetwolightcurves` can be used to simulate data in 2 arbitrary (non-physical) bands:
 ```
 using GPCC
 tobs, yobs, σobs, truedelays = simulatetwolightcurves() # output omitted